mmbase/mmbase-oldimport/speeltuin/jaco/jircs/readme.txt

    WEB-INF/config/applications of your MMBase webapp.

-7. Check the MMBase security config to see if the mmbase user, as specified in the jircs properties file with mmbase.username and mmbase.password, is allowed to create nodes.
+7. Check the MMBase security config to see if the mmbase user, as specified in the jircs config file with mmbase-sername and mmbase-password, is allowed to create nodes.

 8. Start your webapp.